 If you can’t seem to get the sun to cooperate with you, you might also try using reflectors to add a bit of fill light to help reduce harsh or unflattering shadows.
 Shooting on overcast days will also help reduce harsh shadows, but any photos including the sky might be a bit underwhelming.
 You can always edit in the perfect sky in post-production!

-With outdoor real estate photography, it’s important to admit the limits of smartphone photography.
+With outdoor real estate photography, it’s important to admit to the limits of your smartphone camera.
+That doesn’t mean you have to abandon your mobile phone, though.
 It’s becoming increasingly popular to shoot properties from higher angles or directly above using a drone.

-Many types of drones used for real estate photography can be controlled using your smartphone, however, so it’s an item that would be worth looking into if you’re serious about getting the shots that sell.
+Many types of drones used for real estate photography can be controlled using your smartphone.
+Drones are expensive but are an item that would be worth looking into if you’re serious about getting the shots that sell.